 - In Chicago, Austin, New York, and Washington DC, every single sushi restaurant sampled sold mislabeled tuna.

-- 84% of fish samples labeled "white tuna" were actually escolar, a fish that can cause prolonged, uncontrollable, explosive, oily, orange diarrhoea (yes you are reading it rightly! explosive and orange)
+- 84% of fish samples labeled "white tuna" were actually escolar, a by-catch of the tuna and swordfish longline fishery.

-If you've ever wondered why the "tuna" and "snapper" sushi in the display case is so affordable, well... ain't what it is.
+If you've ever wondered why the "tuna" and "snapper" sushi in the display case is so affordable, well... ain't what it says it is, and that always has been the basis of any fraud.

 Today, more than 90% of the seafood consumed in the U.S. is imported, and less than 1%t is inspected by the government specifically for fraud.
 With more than 1,700 different species of seafood from all over the world available for sale in the U.S., it is unrealistic to expect the American consumer to be able to independently and accurately determine what they are actually eating.